annasajkh/InternetBackAlert/README.md

 The program will trigger when it determined that you are disconnected from the internet and then you got reconnected

-You can find the binaries on the release page, after installing it you can configure the options
+You can find the binaries on the release page https://github.com/annasajkh/InternetBackAlert/releases/lastest after installing it you can configure the options
 - `Alert audio path` The path to the audio file the program will play (the recommended audio format is mp3 but SDL_Mixer can also load flac, ogg, voc, and wav)
 - `Volume` The audio volume
 - `Enable alert audio` Play or not play the audio when the internet is back